 Authors that wish to publish their work open access should consider two things: locating an OA publisher, and identifying suitable Creative Commons licenses.
-Use the resources on this page to identify reputable OA publisher for a variety of content types and hone your knowledge of Creative Commons licenses.
+Use the resources on this page to identify a reputable OA publisher for a variety of content types and hone your knowledge of Creative Commons licenses.

 Wanna Work Together? by Creative Commons is licensed under a Creative Commons Attribution (CC BY) license.